AlexLiuxx/ISEA_Session7_NLP-examplary-code/README.md

 Code for LLM: ISEA_topic_label_using_openai.ipynb

-Data used in the in-class demo is not avaialable to share publicly.
-You can apply the code to your only data.
+The data used in the in-class demonstration is not available for public distribution.
+However, you are encouraged to apply the demonstrated code to your own dataset.

 # Assignment
 **Conduct a comprehensive thematic analysic on COVID-related research article titles using topic modeling and LLM.**